Riding on the Road

-- Familiarise yourself with the Highway Code rules to ensure you follow their guidance on how you should behave and interact with other road users.
+- Familiarise yourself with the Highway Code rules to ensure you follow their guidance on how you should behave on the road and interact with other road users.

 - Be alert at all times, make eye contact with drivers and thank those who make any effort to accommodate you.
 Treat others as you’d want to be treated yourself.

-- Wear hi-viz and reflective equipment on both you and your horse.
+- Wear hi-viz and reflective equipment on both yourself and your horse.
 We would recommend a minimum of a tabard or jacket for the rider, and leg bands for the horse.